Generation Z in the United States: Music

+Film and television

+Cartoon Network, the Disney Channel, and Nickelodeon were once staples of children's entertainment among Millennials and Generation Z. But viewership began to drop in the early 2010s.
+Nielsen figures for 2020 revealed that the viewership of children's cable linear television channels continued their steady decline despite the COVID-19 pandemic, which forced many parents and their children to stay at home, while streaming services saw healthy growth.
+Among members of Generation Z who regularly watch movies, demand for physical media (DVDs and Blu-rays), both for sale and for rent, has been climbing in the 2020s.

-Animations, including those made in Japan (known as anime), are in high demand among Generation Z. By the mid-2020s, the most popular television series among Generation Z include My Hero Academia (2016–present), Steven Universe (2013–2019), Invincible (2021–present), Euphoria (2019–present), Star Wars: The Clone Wars (2008–2020), and Loki (2021–2023).
-At the same time, Generation Z continues to enjoy comfort television shows, including those popular with older cohorts, such as The Office (2005–2013) and Friends (1994–2004), as well as shows featuring characters roughly their age, like Young Sheldon (2017–2024) and Stranger Things (2016–2025), and long-running television drama, like Grey's Anatomy (2005–present).
+Animations, including those made in Japan (known as anime), are in high demand among Generation Z. By the mid-2020s, the most popular television series among Generation Z include My Hero Academia (2016–present), Steven Universe (2013–2019), Invincible (2021–present), Euphoria (2019–2026), Star Wars: The Clone Wars (2008–2020), and Loki (2021–2023).
+Generations Z and Alpha also enjoy comfort television shows popular with older cohorts or ended before they were born, such as Friends (1994–2004) and Gilmore Girls (2000–2007; 2016), as well as shows featuring characters roughly their age, like Young Sheldon (2017–2024) and Stranger Things (2016–2025), and long-running television drama, like Grey's Anatomy (2005–present).
 The Netflix science-fiction horror series Stranger Things became a popular TV series to Generation Z by using and evoking nostalgia for the 1980s.
 A slight majority of Generation Z would like to see fewer instances of romance and sex in the movies and television programs they watch, and more of friendships, platonic love, and other types of relationships, including opposite-sex friendships that do not evolve into romantic or sexual relationships.
 Pluralities of this cohort also want to see more aromantic or asexual characters.
 Even so, certain television series such as The Sex Lives of College Girls (2021–2025) and movies like Poor Things (2023) have proven to be popular among younger audiences.
 A slight majority of Generation Z prefers films and movies with original plots to adaptations, franchises, and remakes.
 In particular, they would like more contents that are authentic and that reflect their own lives.

 As members of Generation Z re-watch their favorite childhood films, some have become cult classics for their cohorts, including Charlie and the Chocolate Factory (2005), Star Wars: Episode III – Revenge of the Sith (2005), and Aquamarine (2006).
-More recently, the Disney film Lilo & Stitch (2025) proved to be a hit among Millennials and Generation Z. The animated television series Bluey (2018–present), despite being made for preschool children, has captured the imagination of many Millennials and members of Generation Z. Not only does it fuel their nostalgia and portrays family life optimistically, but also helps them recover from childhood emotional wounds.
+By the mid-2020s, Generation Z has become a key demographic group for movie theaters.
+As they grow older, members of Generation Z still broadly prefer family-friendly movies, such as the Disney film Lilo & Stitch (2025), and the summer blockbuster Spider-Man: Brand New Day (2026).
+The animated series Bluey (2018–present), despite being made for preschool children, has captured the imagination of many Millennials and members of Generation Z. Not only does it fuel their nostalgia and portrays family life optimistically, but also helps them recover from childhood emotional wounds.